- Outreach and Impact

 The FAQs on the premed website have information about AP policies, medical schools' MCAT policies, paying for medical school, etc.

 When choosing medical schools, note that your state of residency will be a factor; state-supported schools give preference to in-state applicants and accept few of any non-residents.
 We provide assistance in choosing schools.
-Note that very few medical schools (pdf) accept international students.
+Note that very few medical schools accept international students.
+For more information about international students applying to medical schools, check out the AAMC's website.

-OSU has a Committee Letter process, and your premed advisor will write a cover letter to accompany the additional letters which have been written on your behalf if you meet the minimum qualifications.
-See Procedures and Deadlines for Applying for detailed information.
-It's important to stay connected with your advisor so they can add information about you in their letter, and provide context.
+OSU has a Committee Letter process, and your premed advisor will write a composite letter to accompany the additional letters which have been written on your behalf if you meet the minimum qualifications.
+See Procedures and Deadlines for Applying for detailed information in the above website.
+It's important to stay connected with your advisor so they can add information about you in their letter and provide context.

 Prepare well for your interviews.
 Some schools use a MMI (Multiple Mini Interview) format; others use a more standard format or some combination of the two.
-An interview workshop exploring ethical scenarios will be presented in the fall, and mock interviews can be scheduled with various faculty as well as the Career Center.
+Mock MMI interviews may be offered in the spring.